tjjarvinen/HKQM.jl/docs/src/theory.md

 energy.

 The calculation is done by first calculating energy to get $k$.
-After that the potential energy and the initial state are multiplyed
+After that the potential energy and the initial state are multiplied

 ```math
 \tilde{\psi} = V\psi.